 The dynamic range represents a huge problem of current radioastronomical receivers.
 This parameter is enforced by humans which are present everywhere and create electromagnetic inference (EMI) radiation in the radio frequency (RF) band.
-The modern radioastronomy receiver must not be saturated by these high levels of signals but still needs to have enough sensitivity to see faint signals from natural sources.
+The modern radioastronomy receiver must not be saturated by these high levels of signals but still needs to have enough sensitivity to see faint signals from sources being observed.
 The dynamic range is limited either by the construction of analog circuitry in the receiver or by the digitization unit.

-The maximal theoretical dynamic range of analog-to-digital converter (ADC) could be estimated from ADC bit depth using a following formula (1)
+The maximal theoretical dynamic range of analog-to-digital converter (ADC) could be estimated from ADC bit depth as

-$$D.R. \left[ dB \right] = 20 \cdot \log(2^n) \tag{1}$$
+$$dynamicrange [dB] = 20 \cdot \log(2^n) \tag{1}$$